flrd/standardlastprofile/README.md

 data(package = "standardlastprofile")
 ```

 The dataset contains 9,504 observations of 5 variables.
-Given a ‘day’
+Given a day, a
-and a ‘period’ the data in `load_profiles` for a given ‘profile’
+period and a profile the data in `load_profiles` represents a ‘typical
-represents a ‘typical day’, e.g. a Sunday in winter versus a workday in
+day’, e.g. a Sunday in winter versus a workday in summer.
+There are 11
-summer.
-There are 11 load profiles for 3 customer groups:
+load profiles for 3 customer groups:

 ``` r
 head(load_profiles)